The environments of the radio galaxy population in SIMBA: Results

 \subsubsection{Satellite fractions}

-In \simba, we find that 278 of 1395 radio galaxies are satellites.
-This is our first main finding -- while majority of radio galaxies are the central galaxies in their respective halos consistent with previous results, 20\% of radio galaxies in \simba\ are in satellite galaxies.
+In \simba, we find that 278 of 1365 radio galaxies are satellites.
+This is our first main finding -- while majority of radio galaxies are the central galaxies in their respective halos as canonically believed, 20\% of radio galaxies in \simba\ are in satellite galaxies.
 This fraction is consistent with recent observations suggesting a non-trivial minority of bright AGN are hosted by satellites~\citep{Alam2021,Aird2021}.
+It is worth noting that a large fraction of these satellites have stellar masses comparable to that of their corresponding central, with only 162/278 satellites having masses less that half times the mass of their central and only 77/278 with less than 0.25 times the mass of the central.
+Galaxy--galaxy mergers are thought to be a significant driver of AGN activity and thus present an interesting question as to how many of these radio galaxy satellites are undergoing mergers, and more generally what role their position in the host halo plays in their evolution.
+This will be considered in future work, as merger histories are outside the scope of this paper.

-Splitting into HERGs and LERGs, in \simba\ 28/110 satellite radio galaxies are HERGs, while 250/1255 are LERGs which account for $25\%$ and $19\%$ of the respective populations.
+Splitting into HERGs and LERGs, in \simba\ 30/113 HERGs are satellites, while 248/1252 LERGs are satellites.
+This accounts for $26.5\%$ and $19.8\%$ of the respective populations.
 Hence there is not a large difference in the fractions hosted by satellites for HERGs vs. LERGs.

-This is in comparison to the total galaxy population, of which 33$\%$ of all resolved galaxies are satellites, while 31$\%$ of galaxies with $\mstar \geq 10^{9.5} \msun$ are satellites, showing that radio galaxies are less likely to be hosted by satellites but not dramatically so.
+These fractions can be compared against the total galaxy population, of which 33$\%$ of all resolved galaxies are satellites, while 31$\%$ of galaxies with $\mstar \geq 10^{9.5} \msun$ are satellites.
+This shows that radio galaxies are less likely to be hosted by satellites, but not dramatically so.

 Hence \simba\ is consistent with the growing evidence that not all radio galaxies are massive central galaxies in groups and clusters.
 Next we investigate the differences in the global properties in the populations of central and satellite radio galaxies.